dmytronayda/forty-jekyll-theme/_posts/2019-12-11-go-practice-course-review.md

         </tbody>
     </table>
 </div>
-** there was a special price drop for the first 2 weeks after the English version of the course was released, so actual price may differ.
+** there was a special price drop for the first 2 weeks after the English version of the training was launched, so actual price may differ.

 **My main goal for this online training was to learn more hands-on skills for game/product analytics so that to better understand and improve our games monetization and user experience.**